-A number of factors can cause leaking radiators.
-If you can get at the radiator valves, turn them off.
+A number of problems can cause a radiator to leak.
+If you can get at the radiator valves, turn them off to prevent water damage.
+Click here to find out more about how to turn off a radiator.
 Alternatively, turn off the water at the mains tap and then call an engineer to sort out the problem.
-However, until the system has completely drained, the leaks will continue.
-So, in the meantime, use buckets or other containers to stop the mess.
+If you are unable to turn off the water, the leaks will continue and may do so until the system is drained.
+If this is the case, use buckets or other containers to stop the mess.

-Most problems with radiators are due to a buildup of air in the system.
+Most problems with radiators are due to a build up of air in the system.
 If the radiators are working upstairs but not downstairs, then there might be some air trapped in the downstairs units.
 You can easily bleed the air out using a special key that the supplier gave you when they installed the system.
-Refer to the user manual for help, or search for an online video of how to perform this simple task.
+Refer to the user manual for help, or find out more here.

 Noise in radiators is usually due to air in the system.
 Bleed the radiators (see above) and then make sure that the valves are open fully and not partially shut.
 Doing so should eliminate any noise, but if it persists, call out an engineer to check the system.

 If a radiator has a cold spot, has fully open valves and has been bled, there may be a blockage problem and an engineer will be able to fix it.

 If none of the radiators work and you have done the simple checks for switches, thermostats, valves, and everything else, then the system could have a major problem.
 It is best to ring for assistance from your usual repair company or an engineer.

 A back boiler is a form of central heating, fitted behind a fireplace or a stove.
 It provides both heating and hot water.
 Although not as common as it used to be, there are some houses which still use a back boiler.
 Here are some tips that will help you to identify if the fault is something simple or not, and if you need to call an engineer.

 If you are not getting hot water from your back boiler, then there are two things you should check before calling for an engineer: